fraganator/archive-cache-manager/README.md

 * Option to copy ROM files to cache without extraction.
 * Option to keep select ROMs cached and ready to play.
 * Select and play individual ROM files from an archive.
+* Batch cache feature for extracting or copying multiple games to cache at once.
 * Filename and extension priorities per emulator and platform (cue, bin, iso, etc).
 * Support for additional archive formats (chd, rvz, etc)
 * Badge to indicate cached games